olasubomi/machineLearning_py/README.md

 # machineLearning_py
 The git repository, machineLearning_py, version controls all updates to project development of uilding a ML web app with python and other tools.

+# Navigate to local directory
+pwd > to see current location path

+ls > to see list in current path

+cd > to change directory

 # How users can get started
 <Make sure to have the latest version>
 git pull